Explore your professional purpose

-- Engage in self-reflective activities, define your personal goals, and ideate possible paths forward
+- Engage in reflective activities that build empathy, support goal development, define your professional goals, and ideate possible paths forward

-- Create a personal action plan to help achieve your goals
+- Create an action plan to help achieve your professional goals

 Johns Hopkins Carey Business School Office of Executive Education is a CAE Approved Provider.
 This program meets the requirements for fulfilling the professional development requirements to earn or maintain the Certified Association Executive credential.
 Every program that we offer which qualifies for CAE credit will clearly identify the number of CAE credits granted for full participation, and we will maintain records of your participation in accord with CAE policies.
 For more information about the CAE credential or Approved Provider program, please visit www.asaecenter.org/cae.